-The Hirosaki area was the site of the Hirosaki Castle owned by the Lord of Hirosaki clan.
+The Hirosaki area was the site of the Hirosaki Castle owned by the lord of the Hirosaki clan.
 Even today, a moat, rock walls and some parts of the castle still remain.

 Seasonal festivals take place at the Hirosaki Park, so it can be enjoyed in all seasons.

 In spring, the Cherry Blossom Festival is one of the most famous places for cherry blossom viewing in Japan.
-At night, the trees in full bloom are illuminated.
+At night, the trees are lit up.

 Photographers gather to shoot the beautiful moat covered by cherry tree petals, which is called "cherry blossom carpet."